idanceinbetween/wod-for-you/README.md

 - Users can delete their own account and all associated information from the app's database, a special feature that adheres to the latest GDPR regulations.

 ## Technical Details
-Technically, Flatiron WOD uses a database to persist information using the following skills and knowledge:
+Flatiron WOD uses a database to persist information and was build using the following skills and knowledge:
 - Ruby
 - Object Orientation
 - Relationships (via ActiveRecord)
 - Problem Solving (via creating a Command Line Interface (CLI))
+- Open API (Google Maps API)

 ## Installation
 After you've downloaded the entire project folder, open up your Terminal.
 Everything will run from there.